-We would like to acknowledge our colleague the late Roland Von Glasow for securing the NERC Grant NE/M010325/1.
-4 90 D. K. E. Smith was supported by NERC Grant NE/M010325/1.
-We acknowledge use of the Monsoon2 system, a col-4 91 laborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between 492 the Met Office and the Natural Environment Research Council.
-The authors would like to thank everyone involved 493 in the collection and processing of the LANFEX data.
+We acknowledge our colleague, the late Roland Von Glasow, for securing NERC Grant NE/M010325/1.
+D.K.E.S. was supported by NERC Grant NE/M010325/1.
+We acknowledge use of the Monsoon2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
+The authors thank everyone involved in the collection and processing of the LANFEX data.
 The LANFEX data can be requested from the Met Office.
-The 4 94 MetUM was run using rose suite number u-ao450.
+MetUM was run using Rose Suite Number u-ao450.
 The MetUM output is available by request from the first author.
-495 We would also like to thank Peter Clark and Charles Chemel for discussions regarding this work which have improved 496 the final manuscript.
-We would like to thank the three anonymous reviewers for their constructive comments that 497 greatly improved the final manuscript.
-4 98
+We also thank Peter Clark and Charles Chemel for discussions regarding this work, which have improved the final manuscript.
+We thank the three anonymous reviewers for their constructive comments, which improved the final manuscript greatly.